Skip to main content

 Dead money

-Dead money is the cap charge that remains when you cut or trade a player before their contract expires.
-It prevents teams from signing players to long, cheap contracts and dropping them without penalty.
+Dead money is the cap charge that remains when you cut a player before their contract expires.
+Dead money does not apply on trades.
+Traded players transfer their full contract to the new team with no dead money to the original team.

 Full guide to dead money →